txt/plm18/doc/review11.md

 	What = CSC216 ;
 	What = CSC236.

 Q9b.
-Write a query which will answer the question: "What student(s) in year 2 study CSC216?"
-And what will the answer be?
+Write a query which will answer the question: `What student(s) in year 2 study CSC216?` And what will the answer be?

 Ans: